 Taittinger – TE-TEN-JAY

-Lately seen as a product placement in Netflix’s popular Emily in Paris where the difficulties of French pronunciation are closely examined, Taittinger is especially mispronounced.
+Regularly seen as a product placement in Netflix’s popular Emily in Paris series, where the difficulties of French pronunciation are closely examined, Taittinger is especially mispronounced.
 It’s important to know that ‘ai’ in French = ‘e’.

 Ruinart – RU-IN-ARR

 Roll the r a little.
 Silent ‘t’ is important!